 1 of 5

-Black Spot of rose is the single most common and impactful disease of roses globally.
-It is a pretty nasty fungal disease that appears as the name suggests, as black spot on the upper surface of rose leaves.
+Black Spot of Rose is the single most common and impactful disease of Roses globally.
+It is a pretty nasty fungal disease that appears as black spots on the upper surface of rose leaves.
 Besides looking unsightly in can seriously weaken a rose plant and affect overall vigour.

 Circular black spots that can reach up to 50mm with a perforated or feathery edge and often with a yellowish halo around the spot.
 Severe infections will cause the spots to run together and cause a large, black mass.

-Infections occur during damp and humid periods and wet conditions are required for the disease to spread.
+Infections occur during damp and humid periods because wet conditions are required for the disease to spread.